grilme99/PlayFabForRoblox/docs/install.md

 <details>
     <summary>Typescript</summary>
     <p>
     Usage with Typescript is straightforward.
 All you need to do is install the package via NPM with <code>npm install @rbxts/playfab</code>.
-The SDK can then be used from anywhere in your game (if it is on the server)!
+The SDK can then be used from anywhere in your game (if it is on the server!)
 Please continue down for Basic Usage.
     </p>
 </details>